 As you work toward a final decision, be sure to think through the short- and long-term costs: On the one hand, moving may result in a substantially different mortgage payment and terms, utility costs, property taxes and HOA fees.
 On the other, if you remodel, your property taxes could be reassessed or your insurance premiums could change.

 "Remodeling that includes updating electrical, plumbing, heating/cooling or roofing can often make you eligible for better coverage or earn you a discount, while moving to a different home may make you eligible for a lower premium through more advantageous rating factors," says Eric Roethe CIC, Product Development Senior Specialist at American Family.
 Find out more about insurance and remodeling.

 A remodel can also be a great opportunity to make other changes at a reduced cost.
 For example, if you are adding a room and a section of your attic is opened up, you might be able to replace all of the heating and cooling duct work in your home for less money than it would otherwise cost you because the workers will have easier access than if you weren't remodeling.
 Updated duct work could reduce utility costs overall, so it's a real win-win!

 If your remodel would require a home equity loan, be sure to also factor in the loan payments, and how the loan would impact your overall financial goals.
 Some home equity loans have higher interest rates and shorter terms than mortgages, so your monthly bills may be higher than moving, even to a more expensive home.

-Whichever you ultimately choose, it's a good idea to talk to your American Family agent, who will be there to support you and help make sure you've got the right coverage to fit your new living situation.
+Whichever you ultimately choose, your American Family agent will be there to support you and help make sure you've got the right homeowners coverage to fit your new living situation.